 Hidden gems of Chios island

 The treasures of the north

-The landscape surrounding the highest mountain, Pelinaio, is exhilarating, with picturesque villages and the dirt roads that lead you to secret, secluded beaches.
+The landscape surrounding Chios’ highest peak, Pelinaio, is full of picturesque villages and dirt roads leading you to some of the island’s most secluded beaches.
 If you’re looking for a suggested route, try Kardamila-Nagos-Amades-Viki-Kambia-Kipouries-Diefha.

-The most important monastery in Chios, and one of the most notable in Greece, it was established in 1024 by the Byzantine emperor Constantine IX Monomachos.
-It has been recognised as a Unesco World Heritage Site and the mosaics by the altar dedicated to the Virgin Mary are amongst the most beautiful in the world.
+The most important monastery on Chios, and one of the most notable in Greece, the Nea Moni monastery was established in 1024 by the Byzantine emperor Constantine IX Monomachos.
+It has been designated a UNESCO World Heritage Site and the mosaics by the altar dedicated to the Virgin Mary are amongst the most beautiful in the world.

 Other than its famed masticha, Chios offers a large choice of local produce and authentic tastes.
 The culinary wealth of this island includes butter and cheeses (such as mastelo), citrus fruit (mandarins), ouzo and aromatic liqueurs, wines of excellent quality, local sweets, pasteli (a sesame and honey bar) and of course abundant fresh fish and seafood.